Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Problem Formulation and Proposed Framework

 \subsubsection{Convolution-based Fusion}

-In this fusion strategy, outputs from the dual transformers are concatenated into a $1024\times 4$ array and passed through a custom-designed convolutional block.
+In this fusion strategy, the outputs of the dual transformers are concatenated into a $1024\times 4$ array and passed through a custom-designed convolutional block.
 A convolutional layer further refines extracted features by enhancing spatial relationships and reducing dimensionality, thus focusing the model's attention on the most significant aspects of the image.
 This combination not only maximizes the feature extraction capabilities of Swin Transformers but also leverages the robust, spatial feature processing of convolutional networks, significantly improving the accuracy and reliability of image classification tasks by ensuring a comprehensive and refined analysis of input data.
-The incorporated block consists of a 2D convolutional layer with a kernel size of $3 \times 3$, followed by batch normalization, a ReLu activation function, and finally, a max-pooling layer.
+The incorporated block consists of a 2D convolutional layer with a kernel size of $3 \times 3$, followed by batch normalization, a ReLu activation function, and a max-pooling layer.

-The refined features are then flattened and fed into an MLP layer, as previously described.
-It is to be noted that as the only difference, the input from the convolution block to the MLP is of size $4096$.
+As previously described, the refined features are flattened and fed into an MLP layer.
+It is to be noted that, as the only difference, the input from the convolution block to the MLP is of size $4096$.